fagan2888/CSCI699ml4know/project/README.md

 ## Dependencies
-[My own Pytorch library torchlib](https://github.com/vermouth1992/torchlib/tree/440257d003c3981a6c25eb4377a7eb295416f61b) Please clone the project and put in the same folder in project Other requirements in requirements.txt pip install -r requirements.txt
+[My own Pytorch library torchlib](https://github.com/vermouth1992/torchlib/tree/440257d003c3981a6c25eb4377a7eb295416f61b)

+Please clone the project (use this particular commit since the lib will be updated frequently) and put in the same folder in project
+Other requirements in requirements.txt pip install -r requirements.txt